Bailey Peacock-Farrell: Early career

 Peacock-Farrell was born in Darlington, County Durham.
 He started his career in Middlesbrough's youth system in 2006 before being released in 2013, when the club chose not to offer him a scholarship.
 He joined Leeds United shortly after and signed his first professional contract with the club in June 2015.
-Following Marco Silvestri's dismissal in an away match against Rotherham United on 2 April 2016, Peacock-Farrell made his first-team debut in a Championship match at home to Queens Park Rangers on 5 April.
+Following Marco Silvestri's dismissal in an away match against Rotherham United on 2 April 2016, He made his first-team debut in a Championship match at home to Queens Park Rangers on 5 April.
 The match finished a 1–1 draw, in which he conceded an 87th-minute penalty kick.
-Peacock-Farrell signed a new two-year contract at Leeds on 9 June.
+He signed a new two-year contract at Leeds on 9 June.
 In October, he was ruled out with injury, after surgery on a broken hand.

 Peacock-Farrell signed a new three-year contract at Leeds on 9 July 2017.
 He joined League One club Oldham Athletic on trial for the beginning of pre-season with the view to a season-long loan move, although Oldham decided not to take up the option.
 He returned to pre-season with Leeds, competing with Andy Lonergan and Felix Wiedwald.
-Peacock-Farrell joined National League North club York City on 12 October on a one-month loan.
+He joined National League North club York City on 12 October on a one-month loan.
 He made his debut two days later in a 2–2 draw away to Leamington.
 He made four appearances for York, in which he conceded nine goals, returning to Leeds once the loan expired.
-Peacock-Farrell joined Swedish Superettan club Landskrona BoIS on a three-day trial in January 2018.
+He joined Swedish Superettan club Landskrona BoIS on a three-day trial in January 2018.
 After training and playing an internal friendly match for the team, Landskrona decided not to sign him.

 Nearly two years after making his debut, Peacock-Farrell played his second match for Leeds on 7 March 2018 at home to league leaders Wolverhampton Wanderers, with first-choice goalkeeper Wiedwald dropped due to poor form.
 Leeds lost 3–0, but Peacock-Farrell received the man-of-the-match award for his performance.
 He retained his place in the team for the following matches and became Leeds' first-choice goalkeeper for the remainder of the 2017–18 season.
 He put in several man-of-the-match performances, including a 1–0 defeat against Aston Villa, after which Dan Long of Sky Sports wrote that Peacock-Farrell "looks incredibly assured between the sticks, particularly astounding given his age".
 In May, Peacock-Farrell won the Young Player of the Year award at Leeds' annual award ceremony.
-He finished the season with 11 appearances for Leeds as they finished in 13th place in the 2017–18 Championship.
+He finished the season with eleven appearances for Leeds as they finished in 13th place in the 2017–18 Championship.